 Sketch of Welsh, English and French alpinists, guestbook from the Hotel Riffelberg, Zermatt, July 1864 (photo courtesy of the Matterhorn Museum, Zermatt)

-Kevin James has shown how the guestbook was often perceived in the nineteenth and early twentieth century as « a British social institution ».
+While we have found inscriptions in many languages and from many countries, the overwhelming majority of these are in English, reflecting the dominance of British tourism in nineteenth-century Switzerland.
+Indeed, Kevin James has shown how the guestbook was often perceived in the nineteenth and early twentieth century as « a British social institution ».
 It was associated in particular with common law culture and the liberating character of travel in Britain, where registration under one’s own name was not required until the twentieth century.
 In that sense, guestbooks seem to belong to an elective culture of travel, versus registers which are more prescriptive.

 Beyond the need to preserve these amazing artifacts, the Swiss Guestbook project is motivated by many specific questions, including the extent to which British travelers imported guest book practices from their home country, and the degree to which Swiss guest books were more regimented than in the British isles.
-Is « inn verse » a genre that originated in and is particular to British and Irish travel culture, or were local forms of such verse already in place ?
+Was « inn verse » a genre that originated in and is particular to British and Irish travel culture, or were local forms of such verse already in place ?
 Can the study of Swiss guest books allow us to identify national characteristics intrinsic to inns and hotels in Switzerland, and can it help us compare the perception of travel in different countries ?
 By bringing some answers to these and many other questions, this project aims to contribute to the cultural history of Switzerland and of the Alps, and to help us better understand the phenomenon of modern tourism more generally.

 Gavin de Beer, ‘Shelley at Chamonix: An ‘Atheist’ in the Alps,’ Speaking of Switzerland (London: Eyre and Spottiswoode, 1952), 162-178.